Most Asia Markets Rise As Virus Fears Offset By Bank Support Hope - UrduPoint

 Investors are betting on a Fed rate cut at its March 17-18 policy meeting after governor Jerome Powell made a rare unscheduled statement on the outbreak, which he said "poses evolving risks to economic activity".

 He said the central bank was "closely monitoring developments and their implications for the economic outlook", adding: "We will use our tools and act as appropriate to support the economy."
-Markets are betting on as many as two interest rate cuts this year, while there is growing speculation the Australian central bank will soon lower borrowing costs, while the Bank of Japan said it stood ready to provide necessary support.
+Markets are betting on as many as two interest rate cuts this year, while there is growing speculation the Australian central bank will soon lower borrowing costs, while the Bank of Japan and Bank of England said they stood ready to provide necessary support.

+France said G7 and eurozone finance ministers will hold conference calls Wednesday to "coordinate their responses" to the crisis.

 Bets on US rate cuts weighed on the dollar, which retreated against higher-yielding, riskier units including the South Korean won, Australian dollar and South African rand.